darshanshiva8431/nasaspaceapp/README.md

 # 2. Project Description
 ### An Introduction to GreenHouse gases (GHG):
 #### *Heat trap*:
-Greenhouse gases trap heat in the atmosphere and contribute to global warming.
+Greenhouse gases trap heat in the atmosphere and contribute to **global warming**.
 #### *Environmental impact*:
 Affects ecosystems, climate and human health.
 #### *Importance of management*: